 As customers move through the experience (located at the Western Hotel, 899 Fremont St.) they’re able to add to a shopping cart that exists in the physical and virtual worlds simultaneously.
 They’ll be able to choose exactly what it is they want in the color and size they want it and Zappos will deliver it using the same fast & free shipping customers have come to expect!

-Customers will be able to browse, discover and find items including more than 2,500 sample items to touch, feel and try on just like they normally would in any physical store.
+Customers will be able to browse, discover and find items including more than 2,500 sample items to touch and feel just like they normally would in any physical store.
 However, in the ShopWithMe experience, when a customer finds an item they like, their options are no longer limited by the walls of the store and they are able to broaden the shopping experience to include everything available to the Zappos customer online.

 We hope to see you at the Zappos.com Pop-Up Shop this holiday season!